we-learn-js/js-training/src/slideshow/slides/Testing.md

 ### Atomic

-> Only too possible resultss: PASS or FAIL.
+> Only too possible results: PASS or FAIL.

 > Each test must be isolated: Test B should not depend on Test A previous execution.